Procedures for Hiring and Recruitment

 The appropriate Vice President in coordination with the department head, director, manager or dean will work with the Office of Financial Affairs and the HR Director to determine the appropriate pay scale for the position.
 Once these parties are in agreement with respect to the terms, the recommendation will be issued to the President for review and approval.
 The hire date and other conditions of employment can be negotiated at this time.
 Salaries and other conditions outside of the pre-approved ranges and norms must be approved by the President.
 If the President approves the hire, the appropriate Vice President or designee will extend a job offer to the selected candidate.

 The final candidate must be informed that the offer is contingent on the candidate passing the background check which investigates the following: social security number verification, criminal background check (State and National Criminal Database and Sex Offender Registry), degree verification, motor vehicle record (MVR) check and employment verification.
+Background Checks and Self-Disclosure of Criminal Convictions.
 No offer of employment is finalized until background checks are completed and HR has contacted the hiring agent with the results.

 Once a candidate is chosen to receive an offer of employment, and a verbal acceptance has been made by the candidate, an appointment letter will be issued by the Office of Human resources upon verification of the following: